rollbar/rollbar.js/sdks/rollbar.js/README.md

 Network events are XHR and fetch requests.
 We store the status code, the url, and some timing events to determine how long requests take.

-Log events are calls to `console` and we simple store which console method was called and the arguments.
+Log events are calls to `console` and we simply store which console method was called and the arguments.

 DOM events are roughly clicks and inputs that are user generated.
 We store what element was